codingabel/crud/README.md

 # crud
-crud in php with MySQL database
+completely about CRUD operation in PHP